QBDev0ps/DevOps-Cloud-projects/Project15.md

 ##### Provision the EC2 Instances for Webservers

-Now, you will need to create 2 separate launch templates for both the WordPress and Tooling websites
+Now, we will need to create 2 separate launch templates for both the WordPress and Tooling websites

-1. Create an EC2 Instance (`Centos`) each for WordPress and Tooling websites per Availability Zone (in the same Region).
+**i.** Create an EC2 Instance (`RHEL`) each for WordPress and Tooling websites per Availability Zone (in the same Region).

-2. Ensure that it has the following software installed
+**ii.** Ensure that it has the following software installed

     * `python`
     * `ntp`